SegersIan/architecture-handbook/README.md

 ## 2. Domain

-Deciding on the "boundries" and the "scope" of your system is challenging.
-We call this "domain modelling", the domain being the definition of your system boundries and its scope.
+Deciding on the "boundaries" and the "scope" of your system is challenging.
+We call this "domain modelling", the domain being the definition of your system boundaries and its scope.
 A "domain" refers to a system in our field, usually they're used interchangeably.
 A domain is a system, but not every system is a (software) domain.
 In software term "domain" is more popular than "system".
-It is common to use "system" in softwware architecure, when we talk about a technical componnent, like "the IBM Mainframe".
+It is common to use "system" in software architecture, when we talk about a technical component, like "the IBM Mainframe".
 As you might have guessed, the "IBM Mainframe" in itself can be broken down in sub systems and such.

 ## 3. System Architecture